Peacemaker season 2: everything we know so far about the popular DC TV show's return

 Peacemaker season 2 sees the return of an antihero who famously claimed to "cherish peace with all my heart.
 I don't care how many men, women and children I need to kill to get it".
 The return of John Cena's fan-favorite DC character has certainly raised eyebrows because, well, the second season of The Suicide Squad movie's spin-off series isn't set in the now-defunct DC Extended Universe (DCEU).
 Instead, it's part of James Gunn and Peter Safran's rebooted DC Cinematic Universe (DCU).

 Confused?
 So are we.
 Nonetheless, we've done our best to explain how Peacemaker's sophomore season will fit into – not to mention impact – the DCU Chapter One line-up.
-You'll also learn more about its potential release date, confirmed cast, likely story details, and more in this guide, too.
+You'll also learn more about its August 2025 release window, confirmed cast, likely story details, and more in this guide, too.
 So, stick on the 'Star-Spangled Banner', grab your own Eagly (that's Peacemaker's bald eagle, for anyone not paying attention), and evoke your inner patriot as we break down everything worth knowing about Peacemaker season 2.
 Full spoilers follow for season 1, too!

-Peacemaker season 2 release date prediction
+Peacemaker season 2 release window

 Peacemaker season 2 trailer: is there one?